 EPA addressed four building blocks in the proposed rule: (1) reduction of fossil fuel EGU CO2 emissions through heat rate5 improvements; (2) substitution of generation from existing natural gas EGUs for coal–fired EGUs and establishment of substitution rates based on the “nameplate” capacity of natural gas EGUs (i.e., the full capacity of the EGU when new); (3) substitution of generation by fossil fuel-powered EGUs with expanded low or zero-carbon electricity generation, including existing, under-construction, and future nuclear and renewable energy sources; and (4) application of demand-side efficiency measures to reduce amount of energy required.6

 Several industry stakeholders sought to challenge EPA’s authority to issue the Plan even before comments had been received.
 The U.S. Court of Appeals for the District of Columbia Circuit dismissed those suits, holding that the Proposed Plan was not final agency action subject to judicial review.7

 2. Changes to the Clean Power Plan that Increase Emphasis on Renewable Energy

-In response to millions of public comments, and in light of what it states is more accurate information regarding the current use of renewable energy and the pace of renewable energy technology development, EPA in the Final Clean Power Plan increased its final target for overall CO2 emissions reductions nationwide from 30 to 32 percent.
+In response to thousands of public comments, and in light of what it states is more accurate information regarding the current use of renewable energy and the pace of renewable energy technology development, EPA in the Final Clean Power Plan increased its final target for overall CO2 emissions reductions nationwide from 30 to 32 percent.
 At the same time, however, EPA extended the initial date by which states are to meet interim CO2 emissions reduction targets from 2020 to 2022.
 In doing so, EPA also significantly revised the BSER to more heavily emphasize renewable energy.
 The Agency also created an emissions credit incentive program to spur states to increase renewable energy capacity in 2020 and 2021.

 a.
 Less Favorable Treatment of Natural Gas